 Many options exist for handling aftercare.
 It may be suggested that the patient get into a 12-step program to maintain accountability, live in a halfway house, or receive outpatient treatment.
 That decision is based on the patient’s personality and progress and will be made by the counselor prior to the patient’s release.

 Getting clean isn’t easy.
-It takes perseverance, acceptance, understanding, and a willingness to think better of and do better for oneself to be successful.
+It takes perseverance, acceptance, understanding, and a willingness to think better and do better for oneself to be successful.
 Getting into a rehabilitation facility is a great start on the road to recovery.
 Be sure to research facilities to determine which program works best for you or your loved one and then, in a word, commit.
 Commit to yourself.
 Commit to your family.
 Commit to your life.